projectcalico/calico/master/getting-started/docker/tutorials/advanced-policy.md

 -  Assign labels to the profile, and define global selector based policy.
 The (Calico-specific) labels are assigned to containers in the associated Docker network.
-   The globally defined policy uses selectors to determine which subset of the policy is applied to each containers based on their labels.
-This approach provides a powerful way to group together all of your network Policy, makes it easy to reuse policy in different networks and makes it easier to define policy that extends across different orchestration systems that use Calico.
+   The globally defined policy uses selectors to determine which subset of the policy is applied to each container based on their labels.
+This approach provides a powerful way to group together all of your network Policy, makes it easy to reuse policy in different networks, and makes it easier to define policy that extends across different orchestration systems that use Calico.

 ## Managing Calico policy for a network